martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### &#xf061; This state depends on

-Lists all of the states and properties that the selected state depends on.
-The dependency might or might not be exclusive.
+Lists all states and properties that the selected state depends on.
+The dependency may or may not be exclusive.

 ### &#xf060; States dependent on this

-Lists all of states that depend on the selected state.
-The dependency might or might not be exclusive.
+Lists all states that depend on the selected state.
+The dependency may or may not be exclusive.

 ### &#xf075; Dialog statements

 Dialog statements are in essence the labels on the buttons that are clicked by the reader whenever they make a decision.
-To create a dialog statement, the author needs to choose a state to which that dialog statement refers to.
-There can be different ways to reach some state in a story.
+To create a dialog statement, you need to choose a state to which dialog statement refers to.
+There can be different ways to reach a state in a story.
 Dialog statements can define labels for all states by using the "__ALL" token, or may use a specific state to define the dialog statement for that state.

 ![Dialog Statements](DialogStatements.png)

-To create a dialog statement, you must select a state (or "__ALL") from the dropdown menu, and then click on the &#xf055; button.
+To create a dialog statement, you need to select a state (or "__ALL") from the dropdown menu and click the &#xf055; button.

 ### Options